-I am trying to find that kind of pumpkin here, but maybe I am not looking hard enough.
+I am trying to find specifics kind of pumpkin here in the USA, but maybe I am not looking hard enough.

 When I try to translate “Stambolka Tikva” it comes out as a “gourd”.
 As far as my search goes it should be white-grayish skin pumpkin, perhaps it’s Lumina.